sudheerj/angular-interview-questions/README.md

       **[⬆ Back to Top](#table-of-contents)**

-278. ### What is Angular Signals?
+278. ### What are Angular Signals?
-      Angular Signals is a powerful system that provides detailed monitoring of state usage within an application, enabling the framework to efficiently optimize rendering updates.
+      Angular Signals is a system that granularly tracks how and where your state is used throughout an application, allowing the framework to optimize rendering updates.

       **[⬆ Back to Top](#table-of-contents)**

-278. ### What is Signals?
+278. ### What are Signals?
-      Signals serve as wrappers around values, offering the ability to notify interested consumers whenever the encapsulated value undergoes a change.
-These signals can accommodate a wide range of values, encompassing both basic primitives and intricate data structures.
+      A signal is a wrapper around a value that can notify interested consumers when that value changes.
+Signals can contain any value, from simple primitives to complex data structures.

       **[⬆ Back to Top](#table-of-contents)**

-279. ### How to use Angular Signals with simple example?
+279. ### Explain Angular Signals with example.

       In this example, we create a signal called count and set its initial value to 0.
 We then subscribe to the signal so that we can be notified whenever its value changes.
 Finally, we add a button that increments the count when clicked.